Treating Hemorrhoids: Self-Care

 Use ice packs.
 Placing an ice pack on a thrombosed external hemorrhoid can help relieve pain right away.
 It will also help reduce the blood clot.
 Use the ice for

-15–20minutes at a time.
+15 to 20minutes at a time.
 Keep a cloth between the ice and your skin to prevent skin damage.

 Adding fiber to your diet can help relieve constipation by making stools softer and easier to pass.
-To increase your fiber intake, your doctor may recommend a bulking agent, such as psyllium.
+To increase your fiber intake, your healthcare provider may recommend a bulking agent, such as psyllium.
 This is a high-fiber supplement available at most grocery stores and drugstores.
 Eating more fiber-rich foods will also help.
 There are two types of fiber:

 Insoluble fiber is the main ingredient in bulking agents.
 It’s also found in foods such as wheat bran, whole-grain breads, fresh fruits, and vegetables.